djoksimo/ShopifyDeveloperChallenge/README.md

 ### Security

-1. When a new cart is created, a JWT token is signed with the id of the new Cart document
+1. When a new cart is created, a JWT token is signed with the id of the newly created Cart document
-2. For all GET /cart requests, the token must be attached in the params along with the id
+2. When fetching a Cart document, the JWT token associated with the Cart document must be attached in the params along with the Cart id
-3. If the token is signed and valid, the cart corresponding to the shopper's token will be returned
+3. If the JWT token is signed and valid, the Cart document corresponding to the shopper's token will be returned
 4. To add a new product, the apiKey must be attached to the body